venkatpx/dcos-docs/1.9/usage/debugging/stuck-deployment/index.md

 1. Every 5 seconds (by default), Mesos sends one offer per agent.

-1. For each reseource offer, Marathon checks if there is a service or pod in the launch queue whose requirements all match the offer.
+1. For each resource offer, Marathon checks if there is a service or pod in the launch queue whose requirements all match the offer.
 If Marathon finds a service or pod whose requirements and constraints match the offer, Marathon will launch the service or pod.

 1. If an offer never arrives that matches a service or pod's requirements and constraints, Marathon will not be able to launch the application.